raspberrypilearning/astro-pi-guide/sensors/pressure.md

   ![](images/Astro_Pi_Diagrams-04.png)

-1. Be aware that the moisture in your breath will steam up the inside of the bottle, so stop before you make the Astro Pi damp.
+1. Be aware that the moisture in your breath will steam up the inside of the bottle, so stop before you make the Pi damp.
 1. Remove the tape and separate the two halves of the bottle if you need to change the code.
 Just reconnecting the peripherals to do a quick edit should work fine.